Benjamin-Taylor/Automated_Gecko/README.md

 #### Youtube Uploader

 To setup video to automatically upload to Youtube I used [tokland](https://github.com/tokland/youtube-upload), and followed the Youtube setup procedure for client secrets.

+### Hardware configuration

+* Relay control on GPIO.17 (Raspbery pi PIN11) for infrared LED ON/OFF
+* DHT11 Data on GPIO.14 (Raspberry pi PIN08) for Temperature/Humidity logging